 The Mayo Clinic suggests that some alternative treatments may help improve the symptoms of CTS.

 Some studies have also recommended that the following methods can provide short-term relief:

 - Yoga stretching and strengthening exercises may reduce pain and improve grip.

 - Hand therapy techniques used in physical and occupational therapy may relieve symptoms.

-- Ultrasound therapy raises the temperature of the affected area, potentially lessening pain and helping recovery.
+- Ultrasound therapy raises the temperature of the affected area, potentially reducing pain and promoting recovery.

-- Applying topical anti-inflammatory medications as well as ultrasound may also be used.
+- Applying topical anti-inflammatory medications as well as ultrasound may also be helpful.

 - Laser therapy might improve symptoms according to limited evidence.

 People should always check with their doctors before using any complementary or alternative treatment.
-Replacing conventional treatments with unproven therapies is not recommended.
+Medical professionals do not recommend replacing conventional treatments with unproven therapies.

 Drug treatment and surgery

 In addition to wearing splints and other comfort measures, prescription medications or injections are available.